kadena-io/chainweb.js/README.md

 The depth parameter is useful to avoid receiving items from orphaned blocks.

-Currently, there is no support for paging.
-There is thus a limit on the size of the range that can be handled in a single call.
-The function simply return whatever fits into a server page.

 ```javascript
 chainweb.header.recent(0, 3, 10).then(x => console.log("Headers:", x));
 chainweb.block.recent(0, 3, 10).then(x => console.log("Blocks:", x));